 Temperatures over 100 degrees may damage canned foods, and nutrient loss may occur over 75.
 Use the foods within 12 months as a general rule .
 Some people have reported illness in their pets from the use of these foods, and this was most likely due to spoilage.

-Unfortunately, the products may spoil if kept in a hot warehouse before they arrive to the customer.
-To counteract this, never use the product if it smells 'off'.
-The canned crickets, unlike live crickets, actually have a 'clean' smell, and no ammonia or decaying scent should be detectable.
-Most of the canned products, with the exception of the silk worm pupae, have a moist neutral scent that is in no way overpowering or offensive.
-Since the canned foods only last about 3 days, I always freeze the portions I know I won't be able to use in that amount of time.
+Unfortunately, the products may spoil if kept in a hot warehouse before they arrive.
+To counteract this, never use the product if it smells off.
+The canned crickets, unlike live crickets, actually have a clean smell, and no ammonia or decaying scent should be detectable.
+Most of the canned products, with the exception of the silkworm pupae, have a moist neutral scent that is in no way overpowering or offensive.
+Since the canned foods only last about three days, I always freeze the portions I know I won't be able to use in that amount of time.

 You can also dip the prey in the mixture if the animal will eat it.
 It requires a bit of extra effort, but if this isn't done consistently when canned foods are mostly fed, the pet may experience health issues.
 With animals such as bearded dragons which are omnivorous, providing varied fresh foods shouldn't be as much of a problem.
 It is always a good idea to vary your pet's diet in most circumstances, just in case one food source isn't providing adequate nutrition.